learn-compsci/mathematical-techniques/content/Unit 1.md

 So we should not be able to say "Statement 1 $\to$ Statement 2".

 ### Contrapositivity
 This covers the idea of when a statement implies another statement.
 There are also a few other key features we should talk about implications in general.
-Let's say we knew "a $\to$ b".
+Let's say we knew "$x \to b$".
 I.e. if $a$ is true, then $b$ must be true.

 We can also argue that if $b$ is false, $a$ is false.
 I.e. $(\neg b) \to (\neg a)$.
 This is called the contrapositive form of the first statement.